John R. Lewis High School: International Baccalaureate program

-Lewis High School follows an open enrollment policy, allowing all interested students to participate in the IB program.
-Students may choose to pursue the full IB Diploma or enroll in individual IB courses to earn certificates.
-Completion of IB courses and success on IB examinations can lead to college credit, depending on the policies of the higher education institutions.
-Generally, scores of 6 or 7 on IB exams are considered for credit, similar to the Advanced Placement (AP) program.

 For more detailed information about the IB Diploma Programme at John R. Lewis High School, including course offerings and requirements, please refer to the school’s official IB program page.

 Student activities

 Honor societies

 Students are selected for membership through an application process and sometimes interviews are conducted.
 Candidates must meet the chapter's requirement for scholarship, service, leadership, and character in order to be selected for membership.
 Continued participation in service projects is required to retain membership.
 Members must also maintain the chapter's required cumulative GPA and have a good understanding of the language, or specialty.